Michalis89/covid-19-tracker/README.md

   <h3 align="center">Covid 19 Tracker</h3>

   <p align="center">
-    This is a Reactjs app for tracking the Covid 19 cases worldwide.
+    This is a Reactjs app for tracking the Covid 19 cases recoveries and deaths worldwide and per country.
     <br />
     <br />
     <a href="https://covid-19-tracker-591a6.web.app/" target="_blank">View Demo</a>